 On the other hand, many people tend to hit out in anger and rage, becoming physically or verbally aggressive and can often hurt themselves or others.
 This comes out in fighting, bullying, blackmailing, accusing, shouting, backbiting, sarcasm, and criticism.

-The healthy way to deal with anger is by being controlled and confident, talking and listening, and open to help in dealing with the situation.
-It means thinking before you speak, being confident in how you say it, yet open and flexible to the other side.
+The healthy way to deal with anger is by being calm and confident, talking and listening, and open to help in dealing with the situation.
+It means thinking before you speak, being confident in how you say it, yet open to the other side.
 It means being patient; not raising your voice; communicating how you’re feeling emotionally, and trying to understand what others are feeling.
 When you deal with anger assertively, you demonstrate that you’re mature and care about your relationships and yourself.

 Importance of forgiveness

-Forgiveness is always important; if a person has apologized for making you angry, or if you realize that the situation isn’t worth it, be open to forgive.
+Forgiveness is always significant; if a person has apologized for making you angry, or if you realize that the situation isn’t worth it, be open to forgive.
 And willing to be forgiven and forgive yourself.

 If you understand the heart of forgiveness to the core, it’ll help you to calm down and will help your relationships with others to flourish.